Garrett Morris

 Garrett Isaac Morris (born February 1, 1937) is an American actor, comedian and singer.
-He was part of the original cast of the sketch comedy program Saturday Night Live, appearing from 1975 to 1980, and played Jimmy on The Jeffersons (1983–1984).
-Morris also had a role as Junior "Uncle Junior" King on the sitcom The Jamie Foxx Show, which aired from 1996 to 2001.
-Morris had a starring role as Earl Washington on the CBS sitcom 2 Broke Girls, from 2011 to 2017.
-He is also known for his role in the sitcom Martin as Stan Winters, from 1992 to 1995, and the film Cooley High.
-He played Slide in Car Wash (1976), and Carl in The Census Taker (1984).
+He was part of the original cast and was the first Black cast member of the sketch comedy program Saturday Night Live, appearing from 1975 to 1980.

+He also played Jimmy on The Jeffersons (1983–1984).
+Morris had one of the starring roles, as Junior "Uncle Junior" King, on the sitcom The Jamie Foxx Show, which aired from 1996 to 2001.
+Morris also had a regular role as Earl Washington on the CBS sitcom 2 Broke Girls, from 2011 to 2017.

+He is also known for his role in the sitcom Martin as Stan Winters, from 1992 to 1995, until he suffered an injury.
+Also, he made two guest appearances on The Wayans Bros. in season one, episode one as himself and again on episode ten as the brothers' uncle Leon (1995).
+He played a concerned teacher in the film Cooley High (1975), Slide in Car Wash (1976), and Carl in The Census Taker (1984).

+In 2024, Morris was honored with his own star on the Hollywood Walk of Fame.

-Early life and career
+Early life and education

-Morris was born on February 1, 1937, in New Orleans, Louisiana, and grew up in the poverty-stricken Gert Town neighborhood in its 17th Ward.
+Morris was born on February 1, 1937, in New Orleans, Louisiana, and grew up in the poverty-stricken Gert Town neighborhood.
 A church-choir singer from his youth, he trained at the Juilliard School of Music and graduated from Dillard University in 1958.
 Early in his career, he performed with The Belafonte Folk Singers.
-In 1960 Garret Morris recorded South African Freedom Songs (EPC-601) with Pete Seeger and Guy Carawan for Folkways Records.
-He performed in a number of Broadway musicals, including Hallelujah, Baby! and Ain't Supposed to Die a Natural Death.
-In 1965, he worked alongside Amiri Baraka, Sun Ra, Albert Ayler and Sonia Sanchez at the Black Arts Repertory Theatre/School in Harlem; during this period, the theater was frequently raided and surveilled by the New York City Police Department and the Federal Bureau of Investigation.
-He had a small role as a police sergeant in The Anderson Tapes (1971) and was a cast member in the short lived CBS sitcom, Roll Out.
-He also appeared as a high school teacher in the 1975 film Cooley High.

-Morris also lived in Fort Lauderdale, Florida.
+In 1960, Morris recorded South African Freedom Songs (EPC-601) with Pete Seeger and Guy Carawan for Folkways Records.